erlanglab/erlangpl/README.md

 (using `-name` or `-sname` flag).
 Click [here](http://erlang.org/doc/reference_manual/distributed.html#id88377) to learn more.
 * Both the node's and the erlangpl's cookies must match.
-You can set the node's cookie by run it with `-setcookie` flag.
+You can set the node's cookie by starting it with `-setcookie` flag.
 Keep in mind when you do not set a cookie for the node it will be automatically set using `$HOME/.erlang.cookie`.
 See the [official Erlang documentation](http://erlang.org/doc/reference_manual/distributed.html#id88604) to learn more.
-* The `erlangpl` script must run on OTP 19.3 or higer.
+* The `erlangpl` script must run on OTP 19.3 or higher.

 ##### Example
 If the node you want to monitor is `a@127.0.0.1` and has a cookie set to